WANGXinyiLinda/reasoning-scaling-law/README.md

 ## Notebook

-This interactive notebook provide code for generating synthetic graphs, and training and evaluating language model on the generated graph.
+This interactive notebook provide basic/most important code for generating synthetic graphs, and training and evaluating language model on the generated graph.
 It should be runable directly on Colab without GPUs, except the final sweeping function for ploting the reasoning scaling law.
 This part requires training much larger language models thus would require GPUs.

+You can modify the code to suit your large scale experiment settings.

 ## Citation